We Take Care of Our Own: Music videos

 Springsteen was spotted in New Jersey on January 13, 2012, filming what was believed to be a new music video.
 On January 19, 2012, the date the single was released, Springsteen's official website released a music video for the song containing various black and white images of Springsteen interspersed with text of the song's lyrics.

-On February 10, 2012, a second official music video premiered, this time featuring Bruce performing in abandoned buildings and on rooftops in an urban setting.
+On February 10, 2012, a second official music video premiered, this time featuring Springsteen performing in abandoned buildings and on rooftops in an urban setting.
 Various images of working class Americans are shown as lyrics flash by.
 As Springsteen sings the song's emotional resolution ("Wherever this flag is flown/We take care of our own"), the image transforms from black and white to color, climaxing as Springsteen joins a crowd of everyday Americans walking together in daylight, in unison.

 The video was filmed in and around Asbury Park, including the roof of the Savoy Theatre and inside of Frank's Deli.